vegaprotocol/ethdenver2022/README.md

 Through a rich set of APIs, developers can build on top of Vega.
 Platform engineers can plug into trading data and order flow with CEX-like ease.
 Front-end hackers can create immersive web, mobile or desktop applications rich with real-time data, for example Vega Console: A Javascript application built with React which makes heavy use of the GraphQL API.

-Vega believes that the web3 community can help build the future of DEFI derivatives trading software.
+Vega believes that the web3 community can help build the future of DEFI derivatives.
 We're super excited to see what you come up with during the hackathon.

 ## Judging Criteria